PackTheCommand/keyboard-script-driver-for-serialPort-divices/README.md

 How to use :

-    The Driver comunicates via Serial With the aduino.
+    The Driver comunicates via Serial with the aduino.

     use the following code inside the AduinoProgram:
     '